 How can I improve my vision for soccer?

-Additionally, it is helpful to locate the colleagues who are doing runs and draw an imaginary line that allows you to visualize where they will be to place the pass.
+Additionally, it’s helpful to locate the colleagues who’re doing runs and draw an imaginary line that allows you to visualize where they will be to place the pass.

 What is soccer IQ?

 Near the end of the game, the Uruguayan fouls Atletico’s striker, Álvaro Morata, to prevent him from scoring the goal, knowing that this would cost him a red card.

-Valverde, knowing that there were less than 5 minutes left to finish the game and that if Atletico de Madrid scored that goal there would be very little margin to tie the match.
+Valverde knew there were less than 5 minutes left to finish the game and that if Atletico de Madrid scored that goal, there would be very little margin to tie the match.

 How can I improve my soccer IQ?

-As explained in Xavi’s case, observing and learning from the movements and actions that the best players in the world do is always an addition to your game and try to put them into practice whenever possible.
+As explained in Xavi’s case, observing and learning from the movements and actions that the best players in the world do is always an addition to your game, and try to put them into practice whenever possible.